Ecosoft Smart Grid Controller 2 Manual

 Access to open-source code

-The SGC uses open source programs.
+The Smart Grid Controller 2 uses open source programs.
 If you want access to the source code, you may send a request to Ecosoft.